Red Bull Racing: Red Bull Technology

-Red Bull Technology, previously Red Bull Racing Holdings, is the parent company of Red Bull Racing set up to design, engineer, and build the cars for its Formula One team, and previously its sister team Scuderia Toro Rosso.
+Red Bull Technology Limited, previously Red Bull Racing Holdings Limited, is the parent company of Red Bull Racing set up to design, engineer, and build the cars for its Formula One team, and previously its sister team Scuderia Toro Rosso.
 Red Bull Technology was regarded as a loop-hole to allow Red Bull to run two teams with the same car from 2007, which had been prohibited in Formula One since the 1980s.
 Complaints were issued to the FIA from rival teams, but they were discarded by the sport's governing body.
 Neither Red Bull Racing nor Scuderia Toro Rosso denied they ran fundamentally the same chassis, but claimed the separate development programs, different engines and in their opinion that the chassis was designed by neither team made it legal.

 The regulations were changed in 2010 to forbid the use of identical cars between teams, and Toro Rosso no longer had its cars produced by Red Bull Technology.
-Since then the team designed and built their cars, having built the necessary infrastructure in-house.
+Since then the team indigenously designed and built their cars, having built the necessary infrastructure in-house.

-Red Bull Technology also supplied Scuderia Toro Rosso, later Scuderia AlphaTauri as their gearbox partner from 2006 to present and KERS supplier from 2011 to 2013.
-They also served Team Lotus, later Caterham F1 as gearbox supplier from 2011 to 2014 and KERS supplier from 2012 to 2013.
+Red Bull Technology also partnered Scuderia Toro Rosso, later Scuderia AlphaTauri and Visa Cash App RB as their transmission partner and supplier from 2006 onwards, and KERS partner and supplier from 2012 to 2013.
+They also served Team Lotus, later Caterham F1 as transmission supplier from 2011 to 2014 and KERS supplier from 2012 to 2013.

 Red Bull Technology uses rFactor Pro driving simulation software.

 Red Bull Advanced Technologies

-Red Bull Advanced Technologies (RBAT) is owned by Red Bull GmbH and serves as the commercial technology and engineering services arm of Red Bull Racing.
+Red Bull Advanced Technologies Limited (RBAT) is owned by Red Bull GmbH and serves as the commercial technology and engineering services arm of Red Bull Racing.
 The company is based in the United Kingdom, in a dedicated facility, adjacent to the Red Bull Racing Formula One facilities.

-Red Bull Advanced Technologies in collaboration with Aston Martin have developed the Aston Martin Valkyrie sports car.
+Red Bull Advanced Technologies in collaboration with Aston Martin developed the Aston Martin Valkyrie sports car.

-Red Bull Advanced Technologies in a collaborative effort with Dallara and IndyCar, developed the 'aeroscreen' safety device for usage in the 2020 IndyCar Series.
+Red Bull Advanced Technologies in a collaborative effort with Dallara and IndyCar, developed the 'aeroscreen' safety device for usage in the IndyCar Series.

-Red Bull Advanced Technologies announced in June 2022 that they were developing a hypercar completely in house, named the RB17, in line with their Formula One car naming scheme.
+Red Bull Advanced Technologies announced in June 2022 that they were developing a hypercar completely in-house, named the RB17, in line with their Formula One car naming scheme.
 The car would be designed by Adrian Newey, Chief Technical Officer at Red Bull Racing.
 Only 50 units are to be made, with production scheduled to begin in 2025.
+The prototype was revealed to the public at Goodwood Festival of Speed by Oracle Red Bull Racing Team in July 2024.